-- Yes you absolutely can.
+- You absolutely can sell your house by owner.
 Given the money, knowledge, and time required, a homeowner can sell his home himself.
-The things you will need are: An accurate market value of you home.
+The things you will need are: An accurate market value of your home.
 You need to have a good idea of what your home will appraise for.
 Or, purchase an appraisal.
 Or have a brokerage do a comparative analysis

 - An evaluation of the condition of your home and how it compares to your competition.
 Visit the homes for sale that you are competing against.
 The desire is to have your home out-shine your competition.